avengineers/UseblocksUserday2025/chapters/02_who-we-are.md

 Note:

 Jochen:
-I have worked in various areas of software development and have 20 years of experience in this field.
+I  worked in various areas of software development and gained 20 years of experience in this field.

 Michael: